Pat Williams (American football)

-Patrick Williams Sr. (born October 24, 1972) is a former American football defensive tackle who played in the National Football League (NFL) for fourteen seasons.
-He played college football for Texas A&M Aggies football.
+Patrick Williams Sr. (born October 24, 1972) is an American former professional football player who was a defensive tackle for 14 seasons in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
 He was signed by the Buffalo Bills as an undrafted free agent in 1997.
 Williams also played for the Minnesota Vikings, with whom he was a three-time Pro Bowl selection.

 College career

 After graduating from Wossman High School in Monroe, Louisiana, Williams attended Navarro College, where he was a two-time junior college All-American in 1992 and 1993.
 He initially transferred to Texas A&M University in 1994, but failed the math portion of a junior-college exit exam and was ruled ineligible for the 1994 season.
 He transferred again to Northeastern Oklahoma A&M College, where he graduated in 1995, before returning to Texas A&M. Williams earned 2nd-team All-SWC as a junior in 1995 in only 6 starts.
 He also started 8 games and appeared in 11 as a senior.